repentsinner/cncjs-pendant-LHB04B-4/README.md

 These can be installed with apt-get.

 ## Usage

-Run `bin/cncjs-pendant-keyboard` to start.
-Pass --help to `cncjs-pendant-keyboard` for more options.
+Run `bin/cncjs-pendant-LHB04B-4` to start.
+Pass --help to `cncjs-pendant-LHB04B-4` for more options.

 ```
-bin/cncjs-pendant-keyboard --help
+bin/cncjs-pendant-LHB04B-4 --help
 ```

 Hotkeys: